Contract With Acumen

 Program Support Center (PSC) IDIQ Task Order Contract

-This contract vehicle is a Government-wide acquisition contract administered by the U.S. Department of Health and Human Services Program Support Center (PSC) to provide social science-related services.
+This contract vehicle is a Government-wide acquisition contract administered by the U.S. Department of Health and Human Services Program Support Center (PSC) with the purpose of providing social science-related services.
 While the PSC is a Government agency, the PSC IDIQ is a contract vehicle that can be used by any Government department or agency to procure services by establishing a simple inter-agency agreement for ordering and payment purposes.
-Individual Task Orders can be awarded on a cost reimbursement, time and materials, and fixed price basis, for a period of up to five (5) years.
+Individual Task Orders can be awarded on a cost reimbursement, time and materials, and/or fixed price basis for a period of up to five (5) years.

-Under Acumen’s PSC IDIQ task order contract, our scope of services include identifying, analyzing, synthesizing, evaluating, and disseminating information on effective and cost-efficient programs and policies to assist various agencies in meeting mission needs, and aiding critical responsibilities.
+Under Acumen’s PSC IDIQ task order contract, our scope of services include identifying, analyzing, synthesizing, evaluating, and disseminating information on effective and cost-efficient programs and policies in order to assist various agencies in meeting mission needs and aiding critical responsibilities.

 Agency-Specific Vehicles: Centers for Medicare & Medicaid Services (CMS)